Macula-Systems-LLC/purview-automation/faq.md

 ## What is the availability of the tool?

-Macula Purview Automate V1 will be publicly available on 9/9/24 for free to customers and partners.
+Macula Purview Automate V1 will be publicly available on 9/12/2024 for free to customers.

 ## How do users access the tool?